ailoha/workflow-m365-audit-logs/README.md

 - Make sure admin consent is granted for all API permissions.
 - **USE GitHub Secrets, NEVER commit credentials.**
-- The workflow commits JSON logs to the repository by default; you may ignore or remove them if unnecessary, or you can **make this repository private.**
+- The workflow commits JSON logs to the repository by default; you may ignore or remove them if unnecessary, or **make this repository private.**
 - Point Power Apps / Power Automate to the OneDrive folder for dashboard visualization.

 ## License